Quick Start Guide

 Note: A delegated administrator can't accept the Terms of Service.

-You may not see the Enable Google Play for Education link immediately when you receive the welcome letter.
+You may not see the Google Play for Education Settings option immediately when you receive the welcome letter.
 Wait 24 hours, and if you still don't see the option, then contact support

 - Read and, if you agree, accept the full hardware Terms of Service.